 The Strata VM has a set of target-independent common services, a set of target-dependent specific services, and an interface through which the two communicate.
-The common services include memory management, code cache management, a dynamic linker, and the virtual CPU.
-The target-specific services are the ones that do the dynamic translation of instructions and support different SDT applications.
-A code decompressor can be incorporated as a target-independent service and integrated with FC\$ management, which makes the decompressor transparent to the rest of the SDT system.
+The common services in Strata include memory management, code cache management, a dynamic linker, and the virtual CPU.
+The target-specific services are the ones that do the dynamic translation of instructions and support many different SDT applications.
+A code decompressor can be incorporated as a target-independent service and integrated with the fragment cache management, which makes the decompressor transparent to the rest of the SDT system.

-Strata works by translating blocks of instructions from the executable program and caching the blocks (after possibly modifying the instructions) in the fragment cache (in main memory).
-The blocks of instructions in the FC\$ are called fragments.
+Strata works by translating blocks of instructions from the executable program and caching the blocks (after possibly modifying the instructions) in the fragment cache.
+The blocks of instructions in the fragment cache are called fragments.
 A fragment is a set of uncompressed instructions that begin at a target of a control transfer instruction and end at a branch or jump instruction.
-The branch instruction ending a fragment is modified to branch to an exit stub that returns control to the translator.
+A fragment does not necessarily correspond to a basic block since some code is inlined (e.g., target blocks of unconditional branches) and some branch targets are unknown.
+The branch instruction ending a fragment is modified to branch to an exit stub (a "trampoline") that returns control to the translator.
 In this way, the SDT layer gets control of the application after every fragment executes.
-The target fragment of a control transfer is translated and cached in the FC\$.
+The target fragment of a control transfer is translated and cached in the fragment cache.
 Once a fragment and its successors are inside the fragment cache, the translator links them together to avoid unnecessary context-switches between the translator and the application.
-Hence, once a program's fragments are in the FC\$, execution is entirely out of the cache on uncompressed instructions.
+Hence, once a program's fragments are in the fragment cache, execution is entirely out of the fragment cache on uncompressed instructions.

-SDTs often operate on instruction traces, which are sequences of fragments on an execution path.
-Traces for hot paths dominate execution time and applying optimizations, such as instruction cache code re-layout, can significantly improve performance.
+Software dynamic translators often operate on instruction traces, which is a sequence of fragments on an execution path.
+Such traces formed for hot paths dominate program execution time and applying optimizations, such as instruction cache code re-layout, can significantly improve performance.
 Traces are important beyond optimization for code compression/decompression.
 We can use traces as the granularity for compression to get locality benefits during decompression.

-2.3.
-Code Compression
+2.3 Code Compression

-Our approach incorporates the code decompressor as a module in Strata's fetch step.
-Such a structure allows the decompression algorithm to be changed and tailored to an application.
-To demonstrate the benefit of path-based decompression in a SDT system, we implemented a decompressor in Strata based on IBM's CodePack compression and decompression algorithm, which achieves compression ratios of 50-60% [6].
-CodePack has low overhead and uses small dictionaries to map compressed codewords to their uncompressed equivalent.
+In our approach, the code decompressor is incorporated as a module in Strata's fetch step.
+Such a modular structure allows the decompression algorithm to be changed and tailored to an application.
+To demonstrate the benefit of pathbased decompression in a SDT system, we implemented a decompressor in Strata based on IBM's CodePack compression/decompression algorithm, which achieves compression ratios of 50-60% [6].
+CodePack is a low overhead scheme that uses small dictionaries to map compressed codewords to their uncompressed equivalent.
 There is also a table that maps program addresses (in the uncompressed image) to positions in the compressed binary.

-3. Code Decompression with SDT
+3 Code Decompression with SDT